-The Sadberk Hanim Museum (Sadberk Hanim Muzesi) is a private museum dedicated to late Sadberk Koç, who was the wife of Vehbi Koç.
+The Sadberk Hanim Museum (Sadberk Hanim Muzesi) is a private museum dedicated to the late Sadberk Koç, who was the wife of Vehbi Koç.
 Vehbi Koç was also a businessman, who founded the Koç Group -the largest holding company of Turkey- as well as the Vehbi Koç Foundation.
-Located in Sariyer -the most northern district on the European side of Istanbul- prior to conversion into a museum, the building was one of the mansions (yali) on the shore of the Bosphorus owned by Koç Family (Azaryan Mansion).
+Located in Sariyer -the most northern district on the European side of Istanbul- prior to conversion into a museum, the building was one of the mansions (yali) on the shore of the Bosphorus owned by the Koç Family (Azaryan Mansion).
 After two years of restoration work, Azaryan Mansion was converted into a museum and the Sadberk Hanim Museum opened its doors in 1980.
 In 1983, the Sadberk Hanim Museum expanded after the purchase of its neighboring mansion and it was named Sevgi Gönül Building.

 The Sadberk Hanim Museum consists of two buildings i) Azaryan Mansion and ii) Sevgi Gönül Building.
 And they have different collections.
-Archaeological objects from Neolithic Period (6500 BC) to Ottoman Period (1300s) form the collection of the Sevgi Gönül Building, whereas Turkish-Islamic and Ottoman objects are being exhibited in Azaryan Mansion.
+Archaeological objects from Neolithic Period (6500 BC) to Ottoman Period (the 1300s) form the collection of the Sevgi Gönül Building, whereas Turkish-Islamic and Ottoman objects are being exhibited in Azaryan Mansion.
 The collection of Sevgi Gönül Building consists of clay tablets, potteries, figurines, Greek, Roman, and Byzantine coins, ornaments, and so on.
-On the other hand, the collection of Azaryan Mansion section consists of Turkish-Islamic objects from Seljuqs, Safavids, Ottomans, and other Turkish-Islamic civilizations.
+On the other hand, the collection of the Azaryan Mansion section consists of Turkish-Islamic objects from Seljuqs, Safavids, Ottomans, and other Turkish-Islamic civilizations.

 Thousands years old cuneiform tablets that are exhibited in the first floor of the Sevgi Gönül Building of the museum.